amirabd2130/FastAPI_OMDB/README.md

 ## accessing the API service

-Regardless of how you run the service, you can access the service in http://127.0.0.1:8000/docs this is the
+Regardless of how you run the service, you can access the swagger documentation at http://127.0.0.1:8000/docs